 If both parties agree to resolve the issue by mediation, Avatâra Ayuso, Director of AWA DANCE will be responsible for organising and managing this process.
-If the charity's director is the subject of the informal complaint or grievance, you will be directed to the Chair of Directors and designated board member who deals with such issues.
+If the charity's director is the subject of the informal complaint or grievance, the Chair of Directors and designated board member who deals with such issues will be responsible for organising and managing this process.
 The appointed designated person can assist in organising a mediator.
 An appropriate person, acceptable to both parties, from within or outside the organisation, will be assigned as mediator.